 Arisha Salman

-Arisha Salman is a Financial Sector Analyst with CGAP’s Finance for Inclusive Development outcome area.
-Her work is focused on unlocking how Data can enhance the value of financial services for low-income and underserved individuals.
-Arisha is also a member of the team that is responsible for developing the Strategy for CGAP VII.
+Arisha Salman is a Financial Sector Specialist with CGAP’s Finance for Inclusive Development outcome area.
+Her work is focused on unlocking how Data can enhance the value of financial services for low-income and underserved individuals with a focus on the development, implementation, and scale-up of Open Finance frameworks as well as on closing gender gaps at the country level.
+Arisha was also a member of the team that developed the Strategy for CGAP VII.
 She previously supported CGAP’s work on Digital Business Models with a focus on Inclusive Digital Banking and the Digital Divide.

 By Arisha Salman